Best Amazon Prime Day PS5 deals 2022

-Best Amazon Prime Day PS5 deals 2022Find the best Prime Day offers for PS5 games, storage, accessories and more.
+Best Amazon Prime Day PS5 deals 2022Find day two's best Prime Day offers for PS5 games, storage, accessories and more.

-Amazon Prime Day 2022 has begun, with the online giant offering huge discounts on thousands of products, including PS5 games and accessories.
+It's day two of Amazon Prime Day 2022, with the online giant continuing to offer huge discounts on thousands of products, including PS5 games and accessories.
 If you're on the lookout for some Prime Day PS5 deals, you can find all the best offers in this handy guide.
+Remember, the Prime Day sales event ends at midnight tonight, so don't forget to make all your purchases in good time.

+If you haven't used Amazon credit before, Prime members can also get £9 free when you top up with £80 of Amazon credit.

 So far we've spotted some great offers on PS5 games, controllers, PS5 compatible SSDs, gaming headsets and more.
-We're hopeful the PS5 console and Horizon Forbidden West bundle could make an appearance too, but there's no guarantees.
+Amazon doesn't currently have any PS5 consoles in stock, but we have found a few available at Very - unfortunately, the Very stock isn't on sale

 Here are today's best Prime Day PS5 deals